Herbert Pratten: Political career

 Pratten first stood for federal parliament at the 1910 election, running unsuccessfully as an independent in the Division of Parkes.
 He was a Liberal candidate for the Senate at the 1914 election, but was defeated.

+Senator, 1917–1921

 In 1917, Pratten was elected to the Senate as a Nationalist.
 He spoke on a variety of topics but was particularly interested in economic matters.
 He argued for more private-sector experience in the Defence Department, opposed financing budget deficits with overseas loans, and argued against the creation of a department akin to the United States Department of Commerce, which he believed was too powerful.
 Pratten was also interested in reforming parliamentary procedure, suggesting that public servants should be directly questioned by parliament and supporting Josiah Thomas's unsuccessful motion to force ministers in each chamber of parliament to appear in the other chamber to answer questions.

 Pratten was elected deputy president of the New South Wales National Association in 1920.
 In November 1921, he resigned from the Senate to contest the 1921 Parramatta by-election, caused by Sir Joseph Cook's resignation.